BhavyaSamhithaMallineni/Time-Series-Analysis/README.md

 # README: Understanding Stationarity and Transformations in Time Series

+Stationarity in a time series refers to the property where a series's statistical characteristics—such as mean, variance, and autocovariance—remain constant over time.
+In simpler terms, a stationary time series exhibits consistent behavior throughout its length, without any visible trends, shifts in average level, or changing variability.

 ## Why is Stationarity Important in Time Series?

 **Stationarity** is crucial in time series analysis because many statistical models (like ARIMA, SARIMA) assume that the time series has a constant mean, variance, and autocorrelation over time.
 This helps in creating reliable, interpretable, and accurate models.